 It doesn’t get much sweeter than pretty pastels and lace.
-Unless, of course, you go and put them both on a cookie!
+Unless, of course, you put them both on a cookie.
 These Easter treats, decorated with royal icing, are as fun to make as they are to eat.

 Easter Egg Cookies

 - White royal icing in flooding consistency

 - PME Supatube piping tip in size 1

 - Disposable piping bags

 Outline your sugar cookie egg with the tinted royal icing in outlining consistency.
 Then, flood the cookie with the tinted royal icing in flooding consistency.
 For simple shapes like this, simply dollop the royal icing on with a teaspoon and move it toward the edges with a cocktail stick in small, circular motions.